Working Papers

 with Hans Gersbach and Kieran Walsh

 In this project, we develop a New-Keynesian DSGE model for Switzerland.
 The model will serve as a permanent tool for medium- and long-term policy analysis at the KOF Swiss Economic Institute.
+It will also be the foundation for an academic paper analyzing exchange rate targeting by monetary policy.